Jennifer Lynn Barnes

-Jennifer Lynn Barnes is an American writer of young adult novels.
+Jennifer Lynn Barnes (born October 19, 1984) is an American writer of young adult novels.

 Personal life

-Barnes was born in Tulsa, Oklahoma.
+Jennifer "Jen" Lynn Barnes was born on October 19, 1984, in Tulsa, Oklahoma.

 She graduated from high school in 2002, then attended Yale University, where she studied cognitive science.
-She graduated with a bachelor's degree from the university in 2006 and a Ph.
-D. in 2012.
+She graduated with a bachelor's degree from the university in 2006 and a Ph.D. in 2012.

 She is married and has three sons.

 Career

 Barnes wrote her first novel at age nineteen and sold five books while completing university.

-After receiving her Ph.
-D. from Yale University, she conducted autism research at the University of Cambridge.
-She now serves as an Associate Professor of both Psychology and Professional Writing at the University of Oklahoma.
+After receiving her Ph.D. from Yale University, she conducted autism research at the University of Cambridge.
+She now serves as an associate professor of both psychology and professional writing at the University of Oklahoma.
 In 2019, she received the university's Robert Glenn Rapp Foundation Presidential Professorship.

 Book series

 The Inheritance Games (2020–2022)

 The Inheritance Games is a young adult novel series, published by Little, Brown Books for Young Readers.
-The series currently consists of three books: The Inheritance Games (2020), The Hawthorne Legacy (2021), and The Final Gambit (2022).
+The series currently consists of seven books: The Inheritance Games (2020), The Hawthorne Legacy (2021), The Final Gambit (2022), The Brothers Hawthorne (2023), The Grandest Game (2024), Games Untold (2024), and Glorious Rivals (2025).

 The first book in the series, The Inheritance Games, is a New York Times and IndieBound best seller.
 It was nominated for the Edgar Award for Young Adult, the Goodreads Choice Award for Young Adult, and YALSA's Teen's Top Ten, and was selected for YALSA's Quick Picks for Reluctant Young Adult Readers and Best Fiction for Young Adults and Kirkus Reviews' Best Books of 2020.

 The Hawthorne Legacy was a finalist for a Goodreads Choice Award for Young Adult Fiction.